Karl Iglesias in Writing for Emotional Impact, states we can experience three different types of emotion when we read books or watch movies.

 I’ve read a lot of picture books lately (drafts and published) that completely omit emotional content.
 There’s lots of colourful action but no point to it at all.
 Very young children cannot articulate moods and emotions but they certainly do feel and show them.
 Picture books are an important aid to learning and talking about feelings.
 They teach empathy.

-Here is a great guide to structuring picture books because it makes space for the character to feel, react and learn.
+Here is a great guide to structuring characters driven picture books because it makes space for the character to feel, react and learn.

 Spread 1: Intro character/world